EarthScope/rover/docs/commands_legacy.md

     rover summary

 Creates a summary of the index stored in a ROVER repository.
 This lists the overall span of data for each Net_Sta_Loc_Chan and can be queried using `rover list-summary`.

-##### Significant Options
+##### Significant Parameters

 |  Name               | Default              | Description                    |
 | ------------------- | -------------------- | ------------------------------ |